deltachat/chatmail/README.md

 3. Create chatmail configuration file `chatmail.ini`:

    ```
-    cmdeploy init chatmail.ini CHATMAIL_DOMAIN
+    cmdeploy init CHATMAIL_DOMAIN
    ```

-4. Deploy to the remote chatmail server, pointing to the chatmail config file:
+4. Deploy to the remote chatmail server:

    ```
-    cmdeploy install chatmail.ini
+    cmdeploy run
    ```

-5. To output a DNS zone file from which you can transfer DNS records to your DNS provider for your `CHATMAIL_DOMAIN`
+5. To output a DNS zone file from which you can transfer DNS records to your DNS provider:

    ```
-    cmdeploy dns chatmail.ini
+    cmdeploy dnszone
    ```

-   to generate a DNS zone file from which you can transfer records to your DNS provider.

 ### Refining the web pages